TJ Cox: Committee assignments

-Legal troubles
+Arrest and prison sentence

 When Cox made an updated financial disclosure in 2019, it was discovered that he had failed to disclose business interests as a candidate in 2018.
 It was also discovered that Cox failed to timely pay wages owed to three employees of Constellation Mines, a company where Cox was a director until early 2019.

 In January 2020, the IRS placed a tax lien on Cox for approximately $87,000 in unpaid income tax for 2016 and approximately $57,000 in unpaid income tax for 2017.
 Cox was also subject to a $50,000 IRS tax lien in 2017.
 In March 2020, Cox voted against a bill that would require members of Congress to disclose tax liens.

 In August 2021, state filings revealed that 35% of the spending from Cox's "VoterPAC", created with funds remaining from his campaign, went to MJTJ, LLC, an organization wholly owned by Cox that was originally created for real estate investments.
 VoterPAC was created to engage in voter registration.
 MJTJ, LLC, was reportedly illegally created for fundraising purposes.

 In August 2022, Cox was arrested by the Federal Bureau of Investigation on 15 counts of wire fraud, 11 counts of money laundering, one count of financial institution fraud, and one count of campaign contribution fraud.
 On December 10, 2024, Cox agreed to plead guilty to two counts of fraud and agreed to pay $3.5 million in restitution and face a possible prison sentence.
+On December 15, 2025, Cox was sentenced to one year and one day in prison, but the judge delayed the start of his sentence to May 27, 2026, in order to allow him to attend his child's graduation.